 Beyond a change in forage, you may consider changing to a feed that contains less starch than traditional feeds.
-Barastoc Complete Performer is moderate-starch, high-fibre muesli-feed that provides the energy for work through the fat, fibre and highly-digestible cooked grains.
-As one of the top feeds supplements for horses prone to gastric ulcers, Barastoc Complete Performer provides excellent value for money as a complete feed it is based on chaff (including lucerne) therefore feeding additional chaff is not required.
+Barastoc Complete Performer is a moderate-starch, high-fibre muesli feed that provides energy for work through fat, fibre and highly-digestible cooked grains.
+As one of the top feeds supplements for horses prone to gastric ulcers, Barastoc Complete Performer provides excellent value for money as it is based on chaff (including lucerne).
+This means feeding additional chaff is not required.

-Barastoc Complete Performer is the one of the best horse feeds and for horses prone to Equine Gastric Ulcer Syndrome (EGUS) as it contains a natural equine antacid.
+Barastoc Complete Performer is the one of the best horse feeds and for horses prone to Equine Gastric Ulcer Syndrome (EGUS), as it contains a natural equine antacid.
 A recent study on feeding a proprietary natural mineral supplement to the existing diets of horses showed significant improvement in EGUS scores.
-Barastoc Complete Performer’s combination of high fibre and a natural equine antacid helps neutralize excess gastric acid, protecting the stomach lining and restoring the normal gastric environment.
-Using a lower starch feeds such as Barastoc Complete Performer helps reduce hyperactivity and stress, and minimize their effects on stomach health.
+Barastoc Complete Performer’s combination of high fibre and natural equine antacid helps neutralise excess gastric acid, protecting the stomach lining and restoring the normal gastric environment.
+Using a lower starch feed such as Barastoc Completen Performer helps reduce hyperactivity and stress, and minimises the effect on your horse’s stomach health.
 It also only requires a 2kg daily feeding rate for the average horse, which helps to decrease meal sizes and avoids the overconsumption of starch.

 The inclusion of canola oil within Barastoc Complete Performer helps to supply energy to the horse, reducing the need for additional grains.
 Oils such as canola oil that have a high omega-6 fatty acid content have been shown to increase prostaglandin secretion and decrease acid production in the stomach.
 This makes these oil sources the preferred option for horses with gastric ulcers.

 Gastric ulcers can often be prevalent in older horses who have lived a full and healthy life.
-Using a supplement for the treatment of gastric ulcers or another general nutritional supplement can help with your older horse gut health.
-To give your older horses the most comfortable life in the later years, try a product like Barastoc Senior.
+Using supplements for the treatment of gastric ulcers alongside other general nutritional supplements can help with your older horse’s gut health.
+To give your older horses the most comfortable life in their later years, try a product like Barastoc Senior.
 This feed has been formulated with all the aspects of a balanced diet for older horses in mind.

 Barastoc Complete Performer provides a balanced ratio of omega-3 to omega-6 fatty acids through the inclusion of DHA enriched oil.
-DHA fatty acids are long chain omega-3 fatty acids which are more available to the horse.
+DHA fatty acids are long-chain omega-3 fatty acids that are more available to the horse.
 Omega-3 fatty acids contain anti-inflammatory properties that benefit joint and immune health.
 If you want to use the best horse feed and horse feed supplements for gastric ulcers in horses, stock up on Barastoc Complete Performer and see the difference.